ircv3/ircv3-specifications/extensions/acc-core.md

     S: 920 kaniini rabbit :Account registered
     S: 903 kaniini :Authentication successful

+### Operator verifying a user's account registration:

+In this example, C1 is the normal user and C2 is the IRC operator or other privileged user.

+    C1: ACC REGISTER pix mailto:pix@example.com passphrase :testpassphrase123
+    S1: 927 daniel pix pix@example.com :A verification code was sent

+    C2: ACC VERIFY pix *
+    S2: 923 george pix :Account verification successful

+    ...
+C1 can now reconnect and/or perform SASL authentication to log into the account ..

-### Registering the account "harold" where REGNICK is present in RPL_ISUPPORT:
+### Registering the account "harold" where regnick is advertised:

     C: ACC REGISTER harold * passphrase :testpassphrase123
     S: FAIL ACC REG_MUST_USE_REGNICK harold :Must register with current nickname instead of separate account name